alexvidi/Azure-ETL-Project-Terraform-GitHubActions/README.md

 This project integrates **Azure Key Vault** to ensure the highest standards of security for sensitive information such as credentials, API keys, and connection strings.
 Key Vault is provisioned and managed via Terraform, and access policies are strictly defined to allow only authorized identities to retrieve or manage secrets.

 ### Key Features
-- **Centralized Secret Storage:** All sensitive data is stored securely in Azure Key Vault, never hardcoded or exposed in code repositories.
+- **Centralized Secret Storage:** Sensitive credentials are centrally managed (e.g., Kaggle credentials in Azure Key Vault; CI/CD secrets via GitHub Secrets).
+Nothing is hardcoded or committed.
 - **Access Control:** Fine-grained access policies restrict secret access to only required users and services (e.g., Data Factory, automation identities).
 - **Automation Ready:** Key Vault is provisioned automatically as part of the infrastructure-as-code deployment, ensuring consistency across environments.
-- **Integration with Azure Data Factory:** Data Factory pipelines and linked services securely retrieve secrets (such as storage keys or database credentials) directly from Azure Key Vault at runtime.
+- **Integration with Azure Data Factory:**ADF integration (planned):** The architecture is prepared for ADF linked services to retrieve secrets from Azure Key Vault; in the current version, linked services use credentials configured directly in ADF.
 - **Compliance & Auditability:** All secret access is logged and auditable, supporting compliance with enterprise and regulatory standards.

 ### Example: Terraform Resource